Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Exam Dates and Deadlines to Note for January and Spring Exam Periods:

 Deadline for all students to review existing exam support or request exam support.
-Students must submit evidence by this date to Disability Services and complete a Disability Services Registration Form.
+Students must submit supporting information by this date to Disability Services and complete a Disability Services Registration Form.

-Mon 9 Dec 2024Fri 18 April 2025Mon 16 June 2025Deadline for all Personal Learning Support Plans to be in place for disabled students’ exam requirements.
+Thu 9 Dec 2025Fri 27 March 2026Fri 26 June 2026Deadline for all Personal Learning Support Plans to be in place for disabled students’ exam requirements.

 Informing Disabled Students about exam and in class test adjustments: